The 8 Best Rain Jackets of 2025: Staff Picks

 Other attributes that make it a good choice for hiking: It's roomy enough to layer a puffy jacket underneath and breathable enough that you won't overheat putting in long miles, with pit zips that allow for extra ventilation while hiking up a sweat.
 Although not helmet-compatible, the roomy hood can be adjusted with drawcords at the back and around the face for a snug fit.
 The stiffened visor shields out rain when pushing through wet brush, and a cord-and-hook design tucks the hood away on the back of your neck (but doesn't completely stow it) when not in use.
 Several customer-reviewers disliked the crinkly noise that the fabric makes.
 And there's no chest pocket on the Torrentshell, but the two handwarmer pockets are large enough to store a phone, map or other small essentials.
 As a nice added touch, "this jacket folds nicely into a pack for emergencies, and can also look sleek enough to use in the city as well as the trail," Schiller says.
 Buy women's and men's or kids'.

 And yes, the Beta SL is the priciest jacket among our picks, nearly two to three times more expensive than others on this list.
-Still, it's an investment worth making, says Katie Smyth, a Seattle-based assistant category merchant for women's outerwear at the co-op who has had her version for at least a decade.
+Still, it's an investment worth making, said Katie Smyth, a Seattle-based assistant category merchant for women's outerwear at the co-op who has had her version for at least a decade.
 She can't even justify replacing her current one yet because it won't wear out; Smyth credits its longevity to the abrasion-resistant face fabric, high stitch count and flat-laying taped seams.

+Other features we love: Arc'teryx excels at hood design and it's arguably the most dialed-in feature on the Beta SL.
+The adjustable hood is helmet-compatible and allows for a customized fit that provides full coverage without impeding vision.
 Some customer-reviewers found the sizing on the men's jacket off or the fit too slim, so we recommend trying a few on, if possible.
 Others didn't have that problem: "It fits me so well that I don't mind wearing it often through the winter to keep the elements out and the warmer air trapped inside," says Schiller.
 "It feels like a well-tailored top."
 Buy the women's or men's.

 Best Budget Rain Jacket